oracle-livelabs/oci/deploying-oci-streaming-service/consume-messages/consume-messages.md

 Once you've created a cursor, you can start to consume messages using GetMessages.

 As long as you keep consuming messages, there is no need to re-create a cursor, so cursors should be created outside of your loops to get messages.

+### Objectives

+- Consume messages as a individual consumer.
+- Consume messages in a group.

+### Prerequisites

+- Stream Pool and stream is created.
+- Sample messages are published to the stream.

 ## Individual Consumers